 Honestly though, it is about time that the AMA, and we as motorcyclists, got a bit more honest and real about motorcycle safety, and stopped capitulating to a vocal group of libertarian riders who see riding without a helmet as an integral part of motorcycling culture.

 Here at Asphalt & Rubber, we spend some pixels talking about the finer points of helmet usage, especially when it comes to the debate regarding mandatory helmet laws.
 Looking at helmets from 50 years ago, and the basic concept hasn’t changed all that much in the time since.

 A hard shell, some impact material, and a soft lining mated to a visor and chin-strap system, over the last half-century most of the improvements to the basic helmet design have been for added fit and comfort, or cheaper and lighter materials — even the more creative and innovative designs that are being hocked around the internet right now don’t stray far from the current concept.

 Think 50 years ahead though, and it is hard to imagine the same shapes and designs staying constant.
-In fact, it becomes even possible to imagine motorcyclists wearing not helmets at all.
+In fact, it becomes possible to imagine motorcyclists wearing no helmets at all.
 No, I am not talking about some sort of libertarian movement that will rush through our political system, freeing us from the shackles of big government.

 Instead, I am talking about the true next-generation of safety devices for the gray matter that resides between your ears, which might put the mandatory helmet law debate to rest (well…probably not).